-Here we outline all of the preparation you need to set up a limited company in Ireland.
+Here we outline all of the preparation you need to register a limited company in Ireland.
 This is an exciting time for you, but also a serious endeavor.
 Use these 8 things as a checklist for the paperwork you need to gather in advance of forming your company.

-The Type of Work you Will be Doing
+2. The Type Of Work You Will Be Doing

 Legally in Ireland, you need a registered office address when setting up a limited company.
 Here are 5 things you should know about this: